gcallah/work/chaps/weber.md

 Meanwhile, Henri Sée contends that "For Max Weber... economic and social life are determined to a decisive degree by psychological elements in historical development" (1959: 63).
 But I cannot find anything in *PE* that supports this contention at all.
-He then complains that "ome should not ignore... political and social circumstances...
+He then complains that "one should not ignore... political and social circumstances...
 Max Weber, it may be noted, refers rarely enough to general history" (1959:64).
 But, as we have seen, Weber does not *ignore* thse factors any more than someone researching the effect of lead pipes on Roman decline *ignores* barbarian
-invasions: no, they are just focusing on a particular factor.
+invasions: no, they are just focusing on something else.